 What are the most important things you’d like to see someone accomplish in the first 60 or 90 days?

 What metrics or goals will my performance be evaluated against?

 One of the most essential things you can do in an interview is gain an understanding of what the job is actually like, day-to-day.
 At the same time, you want to show your interviewer that you understand that “a day in the life” is only a part of the equation.
 By asking about priorities, long-term accomplishments, and how performance is measured, you can get a real feel for the job, while also making it clear that you value planning, prioritization, and being measured on results.
-In addition, asking these kinds of questions will give you insight about your day-to-day tasks, while also making it clear that you understand not all tasks are created equal, which is key to success in any position.
+In addition, asking these kinds of questions will help you gain insight into your day-to-day work life, while also making it clear that you understand not all tasks are created equal, which is key to success in any position.

-“Any Questions for Me?” is usually your last opportunity to impress the interviewer and what you ask matters.
+“Any Questions for Me?” is usually your last opportunity to impress the interviewer—what you ask matters.
 The questions should be mutually beneficial: they allow you to make a statement about yourself that helps the interviewer learn more about you and they give you the opportunity to assess if you’re a good fit for the law firm’s IT team.

 Go prepared to your next interview with several questions in mind, as the worst thing you can tell an interviewer is that you don’t have any questions.
-If much of what’s been detailed here as been covered in the interview and you’re willing to be bold, ask: do you have any hesitations about my qualifications?
-Asking this question means you’re willing to talk about your weaknesses and vulnerabilities and receive coaching, which is highly valued by employers.
+If much of what’s been detailed here has been covered in the interview and you’re willing to be bold, ask: do you have any hesitations about my qualifications?
+Asking this question means you’re willing to talk about your weaknesses and vulnerabilities and receive coaching, which is highly valued by law firm employers.
 It also gives you the opportunity to address concerns upfront.
-Instead of leaving your interviewer ruminating on those hesitations, they’ll be focused on all the reasons you’d be an asset for the law firm’s tech department.
+Instead of leaving your interviewer ruminating on those hesitations, they’ll be focused on all the reasons you’d be an asset for the technology department.

 If you’re looking for your next legal tech opportunity and want personalized interview advice: